sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 You think you got it?
 "Save, Publish, Run" and check the result!
 How many overrides do you have now in the response?

-??? warning "Look behind you, a Three-Headed Monkey!"
+??? warning "Look behind you, a Three-Headed Monkey! (full solution in here)"
     If you fail to get the json right, just copy&paste.
 This should work:
     ``` json
     {